maxeonyx/comp421-project/README.md

 # Generative Model Regularization for Feature Visualization by Optimisation

 An implementation of the ideas introduced in "Synthesizing the preferred inputs for neurons in neural networks via deep generator networks" https://arxiv.org/pdf/1605.09304.pdf

+The first file you should open is `notebook.ipynb`, it should be viewable through GitHub.